THAnderson95/StreamS/README.md

+# Facebook Comment Information Displaying Technical Test

+This is a simple front-end built using [Vite](https://vitejs.dev/), [React](https://reactjs.org/), and [tailwindcss](https://tailwindcss.com/).

+The aim of this solution is to fetch a list of comments from [Facebook's Graph API](https://developers.facebook.com/docs/graph-api/reference/live-video/comments/#Reading) for a video, and display them on the page.

+There is a searchbox for fetching a specific video's comments (originally populated with the video ID defined in the test documentation.)

+## How to Setup

+Click [here](./front/README.md) for the front-end `README`

 ### Development Checklist

 - [x] Display Post's Comments
 - [x] Display Profile Picture for each comment
 - [x] Display reply threads for comments